Quasiclassical solutions for static quantum black holes: Introduction

 \section{Introduction}

-For some time now, black holes have been a popular testing ground of various effects possibly implied by quantum gravity.
-Examples include quantum corrections to Newton's law, modified horizon dynamics, implications for Hawking radiation and the information loss problem, potential resolutions of the central singularity, or speculations about the post-singular life of a black hole.
+For some time now, black holes have presented a popular testing ground for possible implications of quantum gravity.
+Examples include quantum corrections to Newton's law, modified horizon dynamics, implications for Hawking radiation, tools to address the information loss problem, potential resolutions of the central singularity, or speculations about the post-singular life of a black hole.
 A large variety of methods have been applied, ranging from effective field theory \cite{EffectiveGR,EffectiveNewton,BurgessLivRev} to proposed non-perturbative ingredients of approaches such as string theory or loop quantum gravity.

 Here, we present new results using a formulation situated on the middle ground between standard effective field theory on one hand and non-perturbative effects on the other: We extend effective field theory by applying non-adiabatic quantum dynamics, foregoing the derivative expansion of quantum corrections that is implicitly assumed when they are expressed in higher-curvature form.
-Our formulation will therefore be sensitive to new (and possibly non-local) corrections, while maintaining the crucial condition of general covariance.
-The importance of control on general covariance has recently been highlighted by the finding that most black-hole models or other space-time descriptions proposed in the field of loop quantum gravity violate covariance \cite{NonCovDressed,Disfig,BlackHoleModels}.
-(Models that do not violate, but rather deform, covariance include those studied in \cite{JR,SphSymmComplex,GowdyComplex,BHSigChange,EffLine,DefSchwarzschild,DefSchwarzschild2,DefGenBH}.)
-One of these no-go theorems about covariance, derived in \cite{Disfig}, relies on the local nature of current models and could therefore be evaded by constructing suitable non-local quantum corrections.
+Our formulation will therefore be sensitive to new (and possibly non-local) corrections, while maintaining crucial consistency conditions for constraint equations and an application to space-time physics.
+The importance of such consistency, related to the question of whether general covariance can be maintained by quantum corrections, has recently been highlighted by the finding that most black-hole models or other space-time descriptions proposed in the field of loop quantum gravity violate covariance \cite{NonCovDressed,Disfig,BlackHoleModels}.
+(A more careful approach that aims to maintain covariance as much as possible has been studied in \cite{JR,SphSymmComplex,GowdyComplex,BHSigChange,EffLine,DefSchwarzschild,DefSchwarzschild2,DefGenBH,SphSymmEff,SphSymmEff2}, using a variety of models.)
+One of these no-go theorems that ruled out covariance for certain modifications encountered in models of loop quantum gravity, derived in \cite{Disfig}, relies on the local nature of current models.
+The no-go theorem could therefore be evaded by constructing suitable non-local quantum corrections, possibly leading to consistent implementations of modifications in covariant models.
 The present paper can be considered a first step in this direction, studying non-local quantum corrections in spherically symmetric canonical quantum gravity.
+We will formalize our consistency conditions in more detail when we introduce relevant ingredients of space-time physics in Section~\ref{s:SpaceTime}.